thanj/janrandom/README.md

 #### If you want to be able to hack on this gem yourself:

-**Recommended, for now:** Clone the repository, run `bundle install`, and optionally add a symlink to this directory into your `$PATH`.
+Clone the repository, run `bundle install`, and run the command using `ruby lib/janrandom.rb`.

     git clone https://github.com/thanj/janrandom.git
     cd janrandom
     bundle install
-    sudo ln -s bin/janrandom /usr/bin
-    janrandom
+    ruby lib/janrandom.rb

 #### If you just want to run it:

-**Experimental:** Installing via Rubygems is possible.
+Installing via Rubygems is possible.
+(This adds an executable to your path, so you will probably need to install using `sudo`.)

-    gem install janrandom
+    sudo gem install janrandom
     janrandom